Chapter 17.62

 A. The site plan approval process is intended to run concurrently with any other required city approval, such as a conditional use permit or a building permit.

-B. Site plan approval expires in one year from the date of approval, unless a building permit has been issued for one of the principal structures, in which case the expiration shall be tolled commencing from the issuance date of all building permits issued for principal structures; provided, that permits for all principal structures shall be issued within five years of site plan approval.
-Upon written request and payment of a new application fee, the planning and community development director may grant one-year extensions to an approved site plan for good cause.
+B. Site plan approval expires one year from the date of approval, unless a site development permit or building permit has been issued.
+Upon written request and payment of a new application fee, the community development director may grant one-year extensions to an approved site plan for good cause.
+No more than four extensions may be granted.
 An extension shall not be granted if an amendment to the official zoning map or to any other section of this chapter renders the proposed use of the site to be nonconforming.

-C. Site plan approval is intended to run with the land.
-The change in use from one permitted use to another, or any change in ownership or tenancy, shall not require the issuance of a new site plan approval provided there are no changes in the impervious surface or traffic pattern from the existing to the new use and the change in use does not exceed the parking required for the site plan at the time of vesting.
-(Ord.
+D. Site plan approval is intended to run with the land.
+The change in use from one permitted use to another, or any change in ownership or tenancy, shall not require the issuance of a new site plan approval unless the change of use increases the impervious surface, traffic impact, or the parking required.
+In such cases, the community development director shall review the change of use in accordance with Process Type I. (Ord.
+2100 § 2, 2024; Ord.
 1741 § 32, 2009).